iricigor/EasyAzureFunction/README.md

 In order to use it with PowerShell, select 'Custom function' and then select 'Experimental Languages Support' Now you can easily create 'HTTP trigger' / PowerShell function in couple of clicks.
-For this example, leave Authorization level to 'Anonymous'.
+For this example, set Authorization level to 'Anonymous'.

 ### 1. Run command and generate files locally